ahhninjas/SXSW-2018-Rock-The-Poll/README.md

 Create a 5 minute presentation highlighting the problem, the background of the problem, and the solution to the problem.
 Include complete UI demonstration, and walkthrough in the presentation to show off functionality.

 Spend 45 minutes talking to a wall for speech preparation.
 Calculate for the usage of technology during the presentation.
+Including physcial tools and the time it takes to setup, and possible failures.

 # API Integration